naptics/vue-collection/README.md

 7. Copy files from `.vscode` to your project.
 Remove `.vscode/settings.json` file from `.gitignore`.
 Copy `.prettierrc` to your project.
 8. Make sure typescript config is correct.
 Double check with this repo.
 9. Copy the contents of `src/components/base` (without the tests), `src/i18n` and `src/utils` to your project.
-10. Create your `App.tsx` (you probably deleted earlier) file with a router view and link the `App.css`.
-Make sure to always use the `createView` and `createComponent` functions.
+10. Create your `App.tsx` file (you probably deleted earlier) and add a router view to the app.
+Link the `App.css` to it.
+Then you're ready to add a `HomeView` and link it to the router.
+Make sure to always use the `createView` and `createComponent` functions defined in the `src/utils/vue` file.
 11. Close your project and reopen it again.
 Now all weird warnings should go away.
 12. You're ready to go: Run your app with `npm run dev`.
 13. Don't forget to configure primary, secondary and default color in `tailwind.config.js`.
 Also choose which classes are white-listed.